Antares0982/ssrJSON/README.md

 pip install ssrjson
 ```

-Note: ssrJSON requires at least SSE4.2 on x86-64 ([x86-64-v2](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels:~:text=their%20encryption%20extensions.-,Microarchitecture%20levels,-%5Bedit%5D)). ssrJSON does not work with Python implementations other than CPython.
+Note: ssrJSON requires at least SSE4.2 on x86-64 ([x86-64-v2](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels:~:text=their%20encryption%20extensions.-,Microarchitecture%20levels,-%5Bedit%5D)), or aarch64.
+32-bit platforms are not supported. ssrJSON does not work with Python implementations other than CPython.
 Currently supported CPython versions are 3.9, 3.10, 3.11, 3.12, 3.13, 3.14, 3.15.
 For Python >= 3.14, you need to build it from source.

 ### Build From Source